 Christianity arrived in the region around the 6th or 7th century.
 By the 9th century, the religion was spreading rapidly, with the earliest Croatian Kings declaring their allegiance to the Roman Catholic Church.
-In turn, the Pope (the leader of western Christianity) recognized Croatia as an independent state (see p.
-3 of History and Myth).
+In turn, the Pope (the leader of western Christianity) recognized Croatia as an independent state (see History and Myth).

-During this period, the Christian world was rocked by a dispute over the use of icons in worship. subsequent In vears. philosophical and theological differences between western and eastern branches of the Christian movement resulted in further ruptures.
-In the Schism of 1054, the leaders of the 2 branches, the Pope in Rome and the Patriarch in Constantinople (presentday Istanbul), excommunicated each other.
+During this period, the Christian world was rocked by a dispute over the use of icons in worship.
+In subsequent years, philosophical and theological differences between western and eastern branches of the Christian movement resulted in further ruptures.
+In the Schism of 1054, the leaders of the 2 branches, the Pope in Rome and the Patriarch in Constantinople (present-day Istanbul), excommunicated each other.
 This event resulted in a permanent division between the Roman Catholic Church and Eastern Orthodox tradition.

 Through the subsequent centuries, the Croats remained aligned with the Roman Catholic Church.
-Further, the foreign powers that controlled Croatia over the years (see p.
-4-7 of History and Myth) were also loyal to the Catholic Church.
+Further, the foreign powers that controlled Croatia over the years (see History and Myth) were also loyal to the Catholic Church.
 By contrast, the region's Serbs sided with the Orthodox tradition, founding their own Serbian Orthodox Church (SOC) in the 13th century.